 Free tool · No account required

-UK Coin Weight Identifier
+Identify a UK Coin by Weight

 Common UK coin weight reference